 Visual cortex.
 In the visual cortex, 29% of COIs (10 out of 35 COIs) presented significant responses to the visual stimulation and, therefore, they were classified as fCOIs.
+MSI was identified in 1 fCOI (10%), observed in the same participant showing bimodal and MSI activity in the early auditory cortex.

-MSI was observed in 1 fCOIs (10%).
-The earliest intramodal processing effect was detected at around 74 ms after the visual input processing, while the earliest MSI effect was detected in one MSI fCOI, at 68ms after the auditory input onset of the AV condition.
-This MSI effect was evident as a depression of the iERPs (figure 3), with no evidence of non-additive MSI.
+The earliest intramodal processing effect was detected at around 74 msec after the visual input processing, while the earliest MSI effect was detected in one MSI fCOI, at 68 msec after the auditory input onset of the AV condition.
+This MSI effect was evident as a depression of the iERPs (Fig. 3), with no evidence of non-additive MSI.

+3.2.
 Time-frequency domain: power results